tamccullough88/Vanilla_JS_Memory_Game/README.md

 To play, click start, then select the cards to find a match.
 Get all 8 matches to win.
 If you don't get all 8 matches in 16 turns, you lose.
 Select restart to try again.

-using https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/ by Marina Ferreira for reference and ideas on how to code.

-using https://dev.to/javascriptacademy/creating-a-memory-card-game-with-html-css-and-javascript-57g1 as more inspiration on code and styling.

-in playgroud 2, I used the Fisher Yates shuffle algorithm.

-I plan on rewriting completely based on what I learn from the two tutorials.

 Plan:

 - create grid for cards - done